Amendments to the annexes will be linked from here when available.

 (c) by e-mail – at the time of dispatch if the receipt is confirmed.

 19.1.
 Logwise reserves the right to make amendments to Annexes A, B, C & D and the SLA of the Customer’s agreement in order to be able to effectively deliver the Service.
 Amendments may be made to reflect: (a) legal, regulatory or security requirements; (b) changes in Logwise services or business model.
 Unless stated otherwise, changes shall be effective upon the Effective Date.

 19.2.
-If Logwise makes material changes to the Annexes or SLA Customers will be informed by e-mail or through the information being made available on the Application’s web site.
+If Logwise makes material changes to the Annexes or SLA Customers will be informed by e-mail and through the information being made available on the Application’s web site.
 Logwise will provide 30 days advance notice before the changes enter into effect, except in urgent situations, such as preventing ongoing abuse, securing delivery of the Services or responding to legal requirements.
 Customers not willing to accept the changes shall be entitled, within 30 days of the dispatch of the e-mail or the information being made available on the Application’s web site, to terminate this agreement with immediate effect.
 On such termination the Customer is entitled to receive a reasonable refund for any unused pre-paid period.
 Customers who do not terminate their agreement in writing with reference to this point shall be deemed to have accepted the changes.

 19.3 Amendments to the Customer’s agreement besides those referenced in p.
 19.1-2 and p.
 16.3 shall, in order to be binding, be in writing and duly signed by the parties.